folacarine/practicerepo/readme.md

 #practice demo

-hello.good morning we are going to have a practice class welcome to my channel todat\y we are on chapter one
+hello.good morning we are going to have a practice class tomorrow! welcome to my channel todat\y we are on chapter one